 target='_blank' links usually have no idea about this curious fact:

-The page we're linking to gains partial access to the linking page via the
+The linked page gains partial access to the linking page via the

-The newly opened tab can then change the window.opener.location = 'https://fakewebsite/facebook.com/page.html';which redirects the Facebook tab to your phishing page, asking the user to re-enter her Facebook password.
+The newly opened tab can then change the window.opener.location = 'https://fakewebsite/facebook.com/page.html';which redirects the Facebook tab to your phishing page, asking the user to re-enter their Facebook password.

 Add this to your outgoing links.